Spindizzy: Development and release

-Spindizzy was developed by Paul Shirley of British video game developer Electric Dreams Software.
-He was primarily inspired by Ultimate Play the Game games that feature an isometric projection.
+Spindizzy was developed by Paul Shirley for Electric Dreams Software, which Rod Cousens founded in 1985 as a British affiliate publisher of American video game company Activision.
+Shirley was primarily inspired by Ultimate Play the Game games that feature an isometric projection.
 While he has noted the similarities to the 1984 arcade game Marble Madness from Atari, Shirley has stated that he had Spindizzys isometric engine operational before he had ever seen Atari's game; although he acknowledges others' scepticism.
 Rather than create an action game where the player rolls around a ball, Shirley approached the design as an "adventure/puzzle" game because he felt the "rollaround concept" affords a great deal of freedom when creating puzzles for the player.
 He developed an interpreted script to generate the game's levels.
 The script allowed him to design more than 380 stages using 11KB of storage, a feat he considered personally satisfying.

 Paul Shirley developed Spindizzy on the Amstrad CPC microcomputer (pictured) and then ported the game to the Commodore 64.

 The game was originally released for the Amstrad CPC and later ported to Apple II, Atari 8-bit computers, Commodore 64 and ZX Spectrum computers.
+Phil Churchyard assisted with the ZX Spectrum port.
 Copies of Spindizzy were promoted as contest prizes in Your Sinclair and Computer and Video Games magazines upon its release.
+It was later included in a compilation cassette tape packaged with the April 1991 issue of Your Sinclair.
+In 2019, Retro Games released a modern replica, THEC64, which includes Spindizzy among other Commodore 64 games preinstalled.

-American video game company Activision published the game in the United States as part of its "Electric Dreams" series.
+Activision published the game in the United States as part of its "Electric Dreams" series.
 However, Activision's opaque business practices with Shirley left him excluded from activities and decisions related to Spindizzy; for example, he was unaware of the Apple port's existence until the mid-1990s.
 Spindizzy was later re-released as part of an Activision compilation.
 The company sold Spindizzys compilation rights not long after obtaining them, which reduced the amount of royalties to Shirley and Electric Dreams.
 Shirley eventually severed the contract with Activision, citing late royalty payments among other actions he disagreed with.